 Algae Resistant Roofing Shingles

 Do you know what those ugly streaks are which can be seen on roofs?
-These dark spots (which can be found on roofs in moister areas of the country like the Houston Texas) are algae streaks.
+These dark spots (which can be found on roofs in moister and mor humid areas of the country like the Houston Texas) are algae streaks.
 Most homeowners notice this on their roofs and often question, what is the causes?
 What can be done about it?
 Also is this going to be an ongoing problem I will have to deal with for the life of my roofing shingles?”

 These are great questions worth a good, solid answer.
 What you’ll find in this “Algae Resistant Roofing Shingles” post, is some informative and helpful tips and pointers to help you understand what is happening to your roof, how to prevent or resolve the issue.